saynb/Detect-Insults-in-Social-commentary/README.txt

 			* Train_data.py : Contains the entire training and modelling code.

-			* Visualization.py : Contains the code for the visualisation of graphs and charts.
+			* Plot.ipynb : Contains the code for the visualisation of graphs and charts.

 			* train : Training data